secretstartups/handbook/content/handbook/marketing/integrated-marketing/digital-strategy/social-marketing/team-member-social-advocacy.md

 - Paste the story URL and click Suggest Story
 - The admin team will review your suggestion.
 If we approve it, we'll mark you as the curator for the content.

-Please note that most of what is approrpriate to share that comes from GitLab will be curated already.
+Please note that most of what is appropriate to share that comes from GitLab will be curated already.

 ### Become a Bambu Power User with Scheduling Content